 Create Your Own Bucket List Of Must Listen Songs!

-Right now you are reading my bucket list of songs, but what songs would YOU would listen to before you died?
+Right now you are reading my bucket list of songs, but what songs would YOU want to listen to before you died?

 So think a little, and discover your top songs that you would listen to before you bit the dust.
 You might surprise yourself.
 Oh, and make sure you get yourself a decent subwoofer for music to enhance the listening experience.

 You might also want to check out this article – 7 Songs You Need a Great Subwoofer to Fully Experience.